 Inspired by this story?

-For more information about studying hospitality management please visit our BSc (Hons) Hospitality Management page.
-For more information about our range of courses within the School of Tourism and Hospitality, please visit the school page.
+For more information about studying tourism management please visit our BSc (Hons) International Tourism Management page.
+For more information about our range of courses within Plymouth Business School, please visit the school page.

 Want to find similar alumni?